thaerkh/vim-workspace/README.md

 #### Cursor Positions
 Any files in a workspace session will persist their cursor positions across reloads.
 #### File Autosave
-Files edited in a workspace session will autosave on InsertLeave, idle (CursorHold), FocusLost, or BufLeave.
-Vim's default updatetime of 4000 (4 seconds) dictates autosave on CursorHold, and this trigger can be configured to autosave down to 1000 (a default configuration in sensible settings).
+Files edited in a workspace session will autosave on InsertLeave, idle (CursorHold), pane switches (FocusLost and FocusGained), or buffer switches (BufLeave).

+Vim's default updatetime of 4000 (4 seconds) specifies time for autosave on CursorHold, and can be dropped to 1000 (default in sensible settings).

+FocusLost and FocusGained triggers will typically trigger only with GUI versions of Vim.
+However, there are plugins that enables these for the console version within Tmux (i.e. sjl/vitality.vim).

 The following defaults can be configured if you wish to change feature behaviour:
 ```